underthecurve/r-dataviz-ggplot2/R-advancing-with-dataviz.md

   geom_point(aes(size = pop))
 ```

 An additional layer is required here, since we tend to perceive the size of points by area and not radius.
 Say we have cirlce 1 and circle 2.
 We want circle 2 to be twice as big as circle 1.
 In order to achieve this, we would want circle 2's *area* to be double the area of circle 2.
-If we set circle 2's *radius* to be twice as large, the area would be four times the area of circle 2 (since the area of a circle is proportional to the squared radius via π \* r^2).
+If we set circle 2's *radius* to be twice as large, the area would be four times the area of circle 2 (since the area of a circle is proportional to the squared radius via pi \* r^2).

 We accomplish this by adding a `scale_size_area()` layer.